ReiherGroup/OrbitalPerturbation/README.md

 ```bash
 python gaussian.py binary_checkpoint_file.chk
 ```
 the orbitals in the checkpoint file `binary_checkpoint_file.chk` files are perturbed and you can directly start another Gaussian calculation.
-NB: Make sure that your Gaussian calculation is unrestricted (keywords `UHF` or `UKS`).
+Hint: Make sure that your Gaussian calculation is unrestricted (keywords `UHF` or `UKS`).